 Related: The Next Level 5x5 Bench Press Program

-In the fitness world, the picture is particular grim: low fat, low carb, paleo, supersets, drop sets, all organic, intermittent fasting, occlusion training, beast mode, and yet very few good physiques.
+In the fitness world, the picture is particularly grim: low fat, low carb, paleo, supersets, drop sets, all organic, intermittent fasting, occlusion training, beast mode, and yet very few good physiques.

 What is the culprit?
-The Kardashains?
+The Kardashians?
 Hormones in the water?
 North Korea?